Azure/Unreal-Pixel-Streaming/README.md

 ### Important

-Important: Before cloning this repo you must install the LFS extension at: https://git-lfs.github.com/ and open a git/console command window and type git lfs install to initialize git-lfs.
+**Important:** Before cloning this repo you must install the LFS extension at: https://git-lfs.github.com/ and open a git/console command window and type git lfs install to initialize git-lfs.
 Then in your cloned folder, you need to run "git lfs install".
 There are large binaries in the repo, thus we needed to enable Git Large File Storage capabilities.
+Also, due to licensing we are unable to include `\Engine\Binaries\ThirdParty` dlls exported from Unreal for your app in this repo, so you'll need to copy your own `Binaries\` folder into the repo and check them in before the `PixelStreamingDemo.exe` app will run locally and remotely.
+See the [Unreal 3D App](#unreal-3d-app) section for details of this and other important steps.

 # Contents